Thermco Oxidation and Annealing Furnaces, Thermco1 - 4

 Process Capabilities (Cleanliness, Materials, Performance)

-Wafer must have undergone a full pre-diffusion or LPCVD clean done at wbdiff within 60 mins of loading into an oxidation furnace.
+- Wafer must have undergone a full pre-diffusion or LPCVD clean done at wbdiff within 60 mins of loading into Thermco1-3.
 The pre-diffusion clean is described in these web pages; Prediffusion Cleaning at SNF.

 Contact List and How To Become a User

-Please follow the following procedure to become a qualified user of a tylan or thermco furnace;
+Please follow the following procedure to become a qualified user of a thermco furnace;